-Upon arrival at the starting point you will be greeted (especially in July and August which is the peak season for the Laugavegur Trail) by lots of tourists.
+Upon arrival at the starting point at Landmannalaugar, you will be greeted (especially in July and August which is the peak season for the Laugavegur Trail) by lots of tourists.

-The day trippers only go for a few hours walk up the trail before heading back so it’s only very busy for the first few hours.
-If you are short on time and want to just do a day trip to the start of this hike to see it you can organise that here.
+The day-trippers only go for a few hours to walk up the trail before heading back so it’s only very busy for the first few hours.
+If you are short on time and want to just do a day trip to the start of this hike to see it you can organize that here.